Accurate Roof Waste Calculator

 - You must have Excel Version 2010 or later to run this file.

-By clicking the submit button, I agree to the following:
+By submitting the form below, I agree to the following:

 - I waive Exact Roofs LLC from any legal obligations for my own, or my company’s, utilization of the Roof Waste Calculation Worksheet.

 - I agree to maintain this file for my individual utilization and will not distribute it to other users.